Thursday, November 23, 2023

 Maybe that person who convinced us to join the business also promised us great financial rewards with little effort even though we barely know how it works or how to market it.
 If our sole motivation is to make money, we then are treading on thin ice.
 Once we find out we are not earning as much as we were promised, we might lose our appetite to run the business and give up.

-For example, if our business provides online market for handwoven clothing made by indigenous people, we take pride in helping them market their products on a wider scale.
+For example, if our business is involved in providing online market for handwoven clothing made by indigenous people, we take pride in helping them market their products on a wider scale.
 Yes we make money off their products, but we get more fulfillment in improving their source of income.

-Another example can be that we see our online food delivery service partnerships with small restaurants and cooking housewives as a way to a) reduce foot traffic and crowding at business districts during lunchtime, b) reach more customers beyond the table capacity at restaurants and c) provide a livelihood to neighbors who act as delivery personnel.
+Another example can be that we see our online food delivery service partnerships with small restaurants and cooking housewives as a way to a) reduce foot traffic and crowding at business districts during lunch time, b) reach more customers beyond the table capacity at restaurants and c) provide livelihood to neighbors who act as delivery personnel.

 Along the way, we may experience problems with staff, finances or untoward incidents, but since we are (hopefully) passionate in what we do, we are motivated enough to move on and never give up easily.

-Our Internet storefront is supposed to be equipped with the necessary information to act as sales person on our behalf.
-Department stores have sales ladies who will guide us on finding the right pair of shoes, the correct size and guide us to the cashier.
-While this physical experience is not expected online, our website must be informative enough to answer common customer questions and intuitive enough to anticipate how a visitor will behave.
+Our Internet storefront is supposed to be equipped with necessary information to act as sales person on our behalf.
+Department stores have sales ladies who will guide us on finding the right pair of shoes, correct size and guide us to the cashier.
+While this physical experience is not expected online, our website must be informative enough to provide answers to common customer questions and intuitive enough to anticipate how a visitor is going to behave.

 Let us ask ourselves: